Facepunch/chippy-docs/docs/tutorials/actions.md

 	```

 !!! warning
-	Only use `Wait` actions in behaviour state machines, not in handlers like `onHitPixel`, `onPlayerHit`, etc.
+	For best practices, only use `Wait` actions in behaviour state machines, not in handlers like `onHitPixel`, `onPlayerHit`, etc.

 ### Condition